sretcher/sretcher.github.io/README.md

 #### One Sample Chi-Square Test
 A study was conducted to learn about the effects of irrelevant speech on memorization (*Acoustical Science and Technology* Vol. 35, 2014).
 71 subjects performed a memorization task under two conditions-with irrelevant background speech or silence.
 For each subject, the RDER (error between the two conditions as a percentage) was recorded.
 We will be using a one sample chi-square test to see if the true standard deviation of the RDER measurements differs from 60 percent.
 Get the code [here.](https://github.com/sretcher/chi-squared-speech)

+#### Comparing Two Population Means: Independent Sampling.
+In the *Academy of Management Journal*, a study set out to investigate if rude behavior negatively affects work performance.
+Students in a management course were randomly seperated into two experimental conditions : rudeness (n=45) and control (n=53).
+Students were asked to write down as many uses for a brick as possible in five mintutes; this value would be a performance measure for each student.
+Students in the rudeness conditions were berated by the facilitator about being irresponsible and unproffesional because of a late-arriving confederate.
+In the control group, no comment was made about the late-arriving confederate.
+We will use a two sample z-test to see if the true mean performace level of the rudeness group is less than the true mean performance level for the control group.
+Get the code [here.](https://github.com/sretcher/chi-squared-speech)

 ## JMP Projects